 - >50% average conversion rate for search results ads

 So, getting those keywords right couldn’t be more critical to the success of these campaigns.
 Applying keywords effectively can boost campaign performance and help you find growth opportunities.

-Here are five keyword best practices for Apple Search Ads to help you drive the most app installs for your brand:
+Here are 5 keyword best practices for Apple Search Ads to help you drive the most app installs for your brand:

 Put yourself in the mind of your audience

-As mentioned above, sometimes App Store searchers already know about your app, so the first keywords they will try include your brand’s or product’s name.
+As mentioned above, sometimes App Store searchers already know about your app, so the first keywords they will try to include are your brand’s or product’s name.

 Three things can happen in this scenario:

 - No ads for your brand terms.
 This is a good scenario because it is highly likely that the App Store will put your app at the top of the search results.
 It won’t cost you a dime for those organic clicks, which is great.
 But, sometimes, you aren’t the top result for your brand terms, especially if your brand name is also a common word.
 You should bid on your brand terms in these cases to gain the top spot on the results page.